Bananas are an incredibly popular fruit — and it’s no wonder why. They’re convenient, versatile, and a staple ingredient in many cuisines worldwide.

 Summary Eating too many bananas may have detrimental health effects, such as weight gain, poor blood sugar control, and nutrient deficiencies.

 Balance and variety are hallmarks of a healthy diet.

 Your body is a complex system that requires many types of nutrients to function properly.
 The best way to ensure you’re getting everything your body needs is to eat an assortment of foods from each food group.

 There is no specific number of bananas that automatically makes them good or bad.
 It really depends on your unique calorie and nutrient needs.

 In theory, you could eat as many bananas as you want, as long as you’re not over-consuming calories, displacing other foods and nutrients that your body needs, or harming your health in other ways.

-That said, one to three bananas per day would likely be considered a moderate intake for most healthy people.
+That said, one to two bananas per day would likely be considered a moderate intake for most healthy people.

 Don’t forget to include a variety of other nutrient-dense fruits, vegetables, lean proteins, and healthy fats.

 Summary Practicing moderation is the best way to reap the most benefits from bananas.
 One to two bananas per day is likely alright for most healthy people.
 Make sure your diet is balanced by also including other foods that provide the nutrients that bananas lack.

 Bananas are one of the most popular fruits in the world.